-By discussing with students, the EEC noted that they would like to receive their research project and be exposed to the laboratory environment from the very beginning of the program, with optional courses to be attended during the whole duration of the program.
+By discussing with students, the EEC noted that they would like to receive their research project and be exposed to the laboratory environment earlier in the program.
+Students also expressed the desire to have a more distributed exposure to examinations over time instead of having the final traditional exam accounting for 70%.
 The EEC feels that addressing this topic would benefit from a discussion with the students.